Lumavate-Team/documentation/WIDGETS.rst

 A widget is a reusable web application hosted within a Docker container.

 Widgets can consist of one or more pages that perform a specific function.
-There are times when a widget will require another :ref:`tool<tools>` to provide any solid functionality, but they should always strive to be self-contained, stand-alone applications.
+There are times when a widget will require another tool to provide any solid functionality, but they should always strive to be self-contained, stand-alone applications.

-Widgets are the backbone of an :ref:`experience<experiences>` providing :ref:`studio <studio>` users with a customizable UI that performs a specific function.
+Widgets are the backbone of an experience providing studio users with a customizable UI that performs a specific function.
 An experience cannot be created without the presence of at least one widget.

 Widgets should be used when the application:
  * Requires server-side hosted code